brian-mcnamara/plugin_uploader/README.md

 }

 uploadPlugin {
-    //Get the plugin distribution from the buildPlugin def archive = project.tasks.buildPlugin as Zip
+    // Get the plugin distribution file from the buildPlugin task provided from the gradle-intellij-plugin def archive = project.tasks.buildPlugin as Zip
+    // For security, do not hard code usernames or passwords in source control, instead load them through the gradle properties:
+    // <code> findProperty('some.gradle.property') as String </code>
+    // or through Environment variables:
+    // <code> System.getenv('SOME_ENVIRONMENT_VARIABLE') </code>
+    def username = "exampleUsername"
+    def password = "examplePassword"
     url 'https://repo.example.com/intellij/plugins/'
     pluginName 'PluginName'
     file archive.archivePath